 "Our family has hosted students from China for 4 years.
 Each and every student has contributed so much in the growth of our family, as well as school and the community.
 They are our family!! ...
 I love that our family can give them experiences and adventures that are so different than their culture.
 They are not afraid to explore outside of their comfort zone and it is amazing!! ...
 It is rewarding to communicate with their families and really get to know them.
 We’ve had the opportunity to welcome into our home one of our student's parents over the Christmas Holiday.
 It was magical to be able to speak, eat and celebrate with them...
 We all become extended families to each other.
 I cannot emphasize how much I love hosting students.
 It has so many benefits for everyone involved."
 Lisa F.

-What are typical arrival and departure dates for F-1 international students?
+- What are typical arrival and departure dates for F-1 international students?

-Students in our year-long program typically arrive in mid-August and depart in early June after graduation.
+- Students in our year-long program typically arrive in mid-August and depart in early June after graduation.

-What are the housing requirements for hosting an international student?
+- What are the housing requirements for hosting an international student?

-Each student must have a bedroom with a door, a bed, space for storage of clothing and personal items, and a quiet place to study.
+- Each student must have a bedroom with a door, a bed, space for storage of clothing and personal items, and a quiet place to study.
 Sharing a bedroom with another child of the same gender and a similar age is permitted.

-What expenses should I expect while hosting?
+- What expenses should I expect while hosting?

-The host family provides daily meals and snacks (with the exception of school lunches, which are provided by JIEP) and transportation to and from school and testing appointments (TOEFL, SAT, ACT, etc.).
+- The host family provides daily meals and snacks (with the exception of school lunches, which are provided by JIEP) and transportation to and from school and testing appointments (TOEFL, SAT, ACT, etc.).
 Household utility costs typically increase with an additional person residing in your home.

-Do international students have medical/health insurance?
+- Do international students have medical/health insurance?

-Yes, international students are required to carry medical/health insurance to participate in this program.
+- Yes, international students are required to carry medical/health insurance to participate in this program.
 Policy information will be provided to host parents upon student arrival.

-Who should I contact with questions or concerns about the international student that my family is hosting?
+- Who should I contact with questions or concerns about the international student that my family is hosting?

-Local events and resources can be found on our Community tab.
+- Local events and resources can be found on our Community tab.

-Information about F-1 programs from the U.S. Department of Homeland Security can be found here.
+- Information about F-1 programs from the U.S. Department of Homeland Security can be found here.

-Information about J-1 programs from the U.S. Department of State can be found here.
+- Although JIEP is not a J-1 Sponsor Organization, information about J-1 programs from the U.S. Department of State can be found here.